ionic-team/cordova-plugin-ionic-webview/README.md

 1. Apps are now served from HTTP on Android.

+    * The default origin for requests from the Android WebView is `http://localhost`.
+If `Hostname` preference is set, then origin will be  `http://HostnameValue`.

+1. Apps are now served from `ionic://` scheme on iOS.

-    * The origin for requests from the Web View is `http://localhost:8080`.
+    * The default origin for requests from the iOS WebView is `ionic://localhost`.
+If `Hostname` preference is set, then origin will be `ionic://HostnameValue`.

 1. Replace any usages of `window.Ionic.normalizeURL()` with `window.Ionic.WebView.convertFileSrc()`.